The Most Powerful Empathy Machine of All Arts

 Film: The Strongest Empathy Machine of All Arts

-We are born into a box of space and time, strictly speaking according to Einstein, into the space-time-continuum.
-We can grow and change our personality to a certain extent because it is not as predetermined as it was assumed for a long time.
-Nevertheless, we remain who we are.
-We can escape this internal imprisonment by owning ourselves and growing beyond our limits.
+We are born into a box of space and time, strictly speaking, according to Einstein, into the space-time continuum.
+We can grow and change our personality to a certain extent, because it is not as predetermined as it was long believed.
+Yet we remain who we are.
+We can escape this inner imprisonment by owning ourselves and growing beyond our limitations.
 The latter is achieved through experience.

-We can gain experience both with and through other people, but also from films.
+We can gain experience with and through other people, but also from films.

-If I go into a good film, I have the opportunity to live the life of another person for a limited period of time, to step into his shoes.
-I can experience what it feels like to belong to a different gender, nationality or ethnic group.
-I can experience different epochs and confess different beliefs.
+When I go into a good film, I have the opportunity to live another person’s life for a limited period of time, to step into their shoes.
+I can experience what it feels like to be of a different gender, nationality or ethnicity.
+I can experience different eras and hold different beliefs.

-For me, films are the strongest empathy machine.
+For me, films are the most powerful empathy machine.

-The combination of acoustic and visual stimuli allows me to immerse myself in a strange world in which I am no longer stuck in myself.
-In which I identify with other people.
+The combination of acoustic and visual stimuli allows me to immerse myself in a foreign world in which I am no longer stuck in myself.
+Where I can identify with other people.
 Films can have a liberating, horizon-expanding effect.

-Obviously, I have a penchant for movies.
-I love what they are capable of expressing and effecting, as well as the underlying craft.
-The complete work of script, staging, shooting, acting, scenery and all other ingredients can be a unique experience sensation.
+Obviously, I have a soft spot for films.
+I love what they can express and do, as well as the craft behind them.
+The complete work of script, direction, cinematography, acting, sets and all the other ingredients can be a unique experience.

 Anyone who knows me knows that I have a weakness for good cinematography.
-Terrence Malick’s Days of Heaven is an example; furthermore, more or less everything Emmanuel Lubezki can capture with his gaze and wide camera angle.
+Terrence Malick’s Days of Heaven is a case in point, and more or less anything that Emmanuel Lubezki can capture with his eye and wide camera angle.

 Style vs. Substance

-Outside of horror — Jordan Peele’s Get Out excluded — I don’t prefer any genre.
-I like to be absorbed by everything that was made with love.
+Outside of horror – Jordan Peele’s Get Out notwithstanding – I don’t have a favorite genre.
+I like to be absorbed by anything that is made with love.

-I’m convinced that a good film doesn’t necessarily have to originate from a complex script.
-Take John Wick (2014), for instance, which was shot from pure love for handmade action.
+I’m convinced that a good film doesn’t necessarily have to come from a complex script.
+Take, for example, John Wick (2014), which was made out of pure love for hand-made action.
 The plot is simple and predictable.
-Nevertheless, the visual execution and ingenious combat choreographies are so original and gripping that the style of the film overshadows its substance.
+Yet, the visual execution and ingenious fight choreography are so original and gripping that the film’s style overshadows its substance.

-Visually, John Wick is a continuation of the 40s and 50s Noire, which he knows how to show and doesn’t claim to have to convince with substance.
+Visually, John Wick is a continuation of the 40’s and 50’s Noire, which it knows how to show off, and which doesn’t claim to have to convince with substance.

 A New Era of Mediocrity

 Disney’s soulless real-life adaptations of recent years disappoint me.
-Polarizing and serious topics are circumnavigated widely, the only goal is to appeal to the masses through lightweight entertainment and to maximize the monetary endpoint.
-With the purchase of 20th Century Fox, Disney now owns half of the films, brands and franchises, screened in mainstream cinema.
-Adieu, diverse cinema market.
+Polarizing and serious issues are largely sidestepped, the only aim being to appeal to the masses with lightweight entertainment and to maximize the financial bottom line.
+With the purchase of 20th Century Fox, Disney now owns half of the films, brands and franchises shown in mainstream cinemas.
+Goodbye, diverse cinema market.

-Disney’s power has also been felt by Quentin Tarantino when the company threatened an analogue cinema not to grant licenses for Disney films anymore unless a Star Wars film released in parallel to The Hateful Eight was broadcast for a longer period - contrary to the existing contract with Tarantino.
-The cinema broke this contract, and Tarantino vehemently defended himself publicly and complained.
-To this day, Disney has had no consequences.
+Disney’s power was also felt by Quentin Tarantino when the company threatened an analogue cinema with the loss of Disney film licenses if it did not show a Star Wars film released alongside The Hateful Eight for a longer period of time - contrary to the existing contract with Tarantino.
+The theater broke the contract, and Tarantino vehemently defended himself and sued.
+To date, Disney has suffered no consequences.

 Are Computer Animated Graphics Getting Worse Instead of Better?

-We can unconsciously see if the sharpness or delicacy of texture is not realistic enough.
-Or if objects do not follow the physically defined laws of light, respectively feel too lightweight.
-We see the world every day - incorporating a fictional element into it automatically means reaching the level of true perfection.
+We can subconsciously see if the sharpness or delicacy of texture is not realistic enough.
+Or if objects do not follow the physically defined laws of light, or feel too light.
+We see the world every day - adding a fictional element to it automatically means reaching the level of true perfection.

-Several years ago I thought CGI could only get better.
-Avatar’s almost entirely virtual world amazed me when I saw the film in 2009.
-But when I now compare, for example, Jurassic World: Fallen Kingdom (2018) with Jurassic Park (1993!), I find every dinosaur from the first movie much more frightening.
-In other words: Jurassic World leaves me cold; the characteristic Tyrannosaurus looks... fake.
-His skin is plastic and not real.
-This is partially due to the fact that Jurassic Park used practical effects as far as possible.
-All scenes in which CGI is used amount to six minutes.
+A few years ago, I thought CGI could only get better.
+The almost entirely virtual world of Avatar amazed me when I saw it in 2009.
+But now when I compare, for example, Jurassic World: Fallen Kingdom (2018) with Jurassic Park (1993!), I find every dinosaur from the first film much more frightening.
+In other words: Jurassic World leaves me cold; the signature Tyrannosaurus looks... fake.
+Its skin is plastic, not real.
+This is partly due to the fact that Jurassic Park used practical effects as much as possible.
+All the scenes where CGI is used last six minutes.
 Nothing more.
-In Jurassic World, on the other hand, hardly a minute is without effect.
-Which, by the way, also dramaturgically reduces the powerful presence.
-Instead of hinting at dinosaurs acoustically or using practical effects in close-ups, you constantly get the CGI creatures rubbed under your eyes.
-As it is the case in all Marvel movies and blockbusters anyway.
-At least there are exceptions like The Lion King (2019), which is completely computer animated and looks flawless.
+In Jurassic World, on the other hand, there is hardly a minute without effects.
+Which, by the way, also dramatically reduces the powerful presence.
+Instead of hinting at dinosaurs acoustically or using practical effects in close-ups, the CGI creatures are constantly rubbed in your face.
+As is the case with all Marvel films and blockbusters.
+At least there are exceptions, like The Lion King (2019), which is entirely computer animated and looks flawless.

-With modern digital technologies, great scenes can be accomplished.
-The possibilities of portraying a fictional world on canvas, artificially ageing or rejuvenating the faces of actors are breathtaking.
-When used in a balanced and high-quality manner, I love to immerse myself in an imaginary world.
-Today’s CGI can still be good if it's not used in every scene.
-The field of visual effects is highly competitive and studios want to buy the best effects in the shortest time at the lowest price.
+With modern digital technology, great scenes can be created.
+The possibilities of portraying a fictional world on canvas, artificially aging or rejuvenating the faces of actors, are breathtaking.
+When used in a balanced and high quality way, I love to immerse myself in an imaginary world.
+Today’s CGI can still be good if it’s not used in every scene.
+The field of visual effects is highly competitive, and studios want to buy the best effects in the shortest time at the lowest price.
 Not surprisingly, quality suffers in a CGI-heavy film.
-I would like to see fewer effects, in which more time is invested.
-So that the artificiality of a visual effect has the opportunity to become one with the scene.
+I would like to see fewer effects and more time spent on them.
+So that the artificiality of a visual effect has a chance to become one with the scene.

 Nevertheless, I tend to fall under the spell of practical effects, even compared to technically good CGI.
-What’s the emotional impact and excitement of an exploding star in Star Wars against a frontally overturning truck in Christopher Nolan’s The Dark Night?
-I can grasp the van, tell by its reflections and shades that the van is genuine, and feel the impact it makes on the asphalt.
+What’s the emotional impact and excitement of an exploding star in Star Wars versus a front overturning truck in Christopher Nolan’s Dark Night?
+I can touch the truck, see the reflections and shadows that tell me it is real, and feel the impact it makes on the asphalt.

-Martin Scorsese knows how to embed the possibilities of computer-animated graphics in such a way that the viewer doesn’t even get the idea that CGI was used:
+Martin Scorsese knows how to use the possibilities of computer-animated graphics in such a way that the viewer doesn’t even know that CGI has been used:

-My thoughts on the tasteful and supportive use of CGI — in the sense that the artificial elements suck more into the film than the nature of the film as fiction is brought to our attention due to a lack of care — were aptly summed up in this video: Why CG Sucks (Except It Doesn’t)
+My thoughts on the tasteful and supportive use of CGI – in the sense that the artificial elements suck more into the film than the nature of the film as fiction is brought to our attention through lack of care – were aptly summed up in this video: Why CG Sucks (Except It Doesn’t)

-Like Christopher Nolan or Damien Chazelle, I appreciate Quentin Tarantino for his love for and commitment to analog cinema.
-I appreciate directors who preserve the analog tradition.
+Like Christopher Nolan or Damien Chazelle, I appreciate Quentin Tarantino for his love and commitment to analogue cinema.
+I appreciate directors who preserve the analogue tradition.

-Digital cameras give filmmakers a relatively inexpensive way to realize their vision compared to classical methods.
+Digital cameras give filmmakers a relatively inexpensive way to realize their vision compared to classic methods.
 With direct playback.
 Contrary to those who advocate the film look, I have nothing against the look of digital cameras.
-While in the transition from analogue to digital cinema the film look was missed by audiences, the tide has turned since the era of Netflix and other streaming providers at the latest.
+While the film look was missed by audiences during the transition from analogue to digital cinema, the era of Netflix and other streaming providers has turned the tide.

-Netflix uses the same camera setup for almost every film so that our eyes get used to the sharpness of the image and the digital colouring, which also remains after colour correction and colour grading and no artificial grain is added.
+Netflix uses the same camera setup for almost every film, so our eyes get used to the sharpness and digital coloring that remains after color correction and grading, and no artificial grain is added.

-Despite comprehensive tools, no digital profile can yet emulate the look of an analog film.
-The way light is captured analogue is a chemical process, so the image is detected and recorded fundamentally different from that of a digital sensor.
+Despite the extensive tools available, no digital profile can replicate the look of analogue film.
+The way light is captured in analogue is a chemical process, so the image is detected and recorded in a fundamentally different way to that of a digital sensor.

-My appetite for this classic film look was strong, especially when paired with the staged blaze of the colour of a historicized Hollywood from the imagination of a Quentin Tarantino.
+My appetite for this classic film look was strong, especially when combined with the staged color blaze of a historicized Hollywood from the imagination of Quentin Tarantino.

 Articles Which Are Important to Me